JoeDanel256/FY_2021_Real_Estates_Sales_GL_ADS2/README.md

   | Pickle            | Saving model and loading saves model                          |
   | Image from PIL    | Loading Image                                                 |

+### Models Trained and Tested

+Random Forest Regressor.

+It gave me a score of 96.778% on the train set and 76.286% on the test set which turned out to be the best performing model.
+When i tried hyperparameter tuning it did not perform any better.

+Bagging Regressor

+This model gave me a 95.6% score on the train set and 74.3% on the test set which is slightly less the performance of the rando forest regressor.

+Kernel Ridge Regressor

+The Kernel Ridge Regressor gave me a memory error.

+Linear regression model

+Before normalizing the dataset, it gave me a train score of 73.8% and a test score 72.2%.

+In conclusion I chose to work with the random forest regressor.

 ### Challenges faced

 My note book crashed thrice during the EDA and Preprocessing stages.